hashicorp/policy-library-nist-policy-set-for-aws-terraform/README.md

 - These policies are compatible with both Terraform Cloud (TFC) and Terraform Enterprise (TFE).
 Ensure your workflow is configured accordingly.
 - When using the public GitHub repository, it is recommended to use release branches for stability and avoid consuming policies directly from the default branch.
-- Regularly update your policies to align with the latest NIST AWS Foundations Benchmark standards and Terraform best practices.
+- Regularly update your policies to align with the latest NIST SP 800-53 Revision 5 AWS Foundations Benchmark standards and Terraform best practices.
 - Customize policies as needed to meet your organization's specific compliance and security requirements.

 ## Resources